raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 updated to recognize the DSO format, this will result in the DSO data being displayed as unknown additional data after the end of the DNS message.
-It is likely that future updates to these tools will add the ability to recognize, decode, and display the DSO data.

 This new format has distinct advantages over an RR-based format because it is more explicit and more compact.
 Each TLV definition is specific